In our previous blog posts and videos, we have talked about:

-A common trait fast speakers and cluttered speakers share is talking on residual air.
-Here they must complete their thought in one breath no matter how long it is.
+A common trait that fast speakers and cluttered speakers share is talking on residual air.
+Here, they must complete their thought in one breath, no matter how long it is.
 A tip on how to stop cluttering speech here is to practice breaking and breathing while talking.

 When you start trying to talk like you are reading a book and observing the full stops and commas to break, it will help you start each new sentence on a clean slate and reduce the occurrence of cluttered speaking.

 Using Your Inner Voice